ArmanHlo/Whatsapp/README.md

 ## 📖 Project Overview

-This project is designed to simulate a real-world messaging application similar to WhatsApp while following **modern Android development practices**.
+This project simulates a real-world messaging application similar to WhatsApp while following **modern Android development best practices**.

-The main focus of this project is:
+The primary goals of this project are:
-- Declarative UI using **Jetpack Compose**
+- Declarative UI development using **Jetpack Compose**
-- Real-time chat functionality using **Firebase**
+- Real-time messaging using **Firebase**
-- Clean architecture and scalable codebase
+- Clean, maintainable, and scalable architecture
 - Smooth and responsive user experience

-The project demonstrates how modern Android apps are built using **Compose + Firebase** instead of traditional XML-based layouts.
+This application demonstrates how modern Android apps are built using **Compose + Firebase**, replacing traditional XML-based UI development.

 ---